hitz-zentroa/latxa/README.md

 # Evaluation

+Evaluation scripts for open models are in the `scripts` directory. `openai` directory contains scripts for evaluating openai models.
+Evaluation results are in the `results` directory.

+## Install Evaluation Harness

 You will need to install our fork of [LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness) for evaluation in the `evaluation` folder.

 ```bash